 • stories or examples that illustrate it

-The pitch can be based on existing papers .
+The pitch can be based on existing papers but must be reworked to be as accessible as possible.

 2. Those whose pitches are chosen will be asked to submit an essay.
-Upon submission, TNI's editorial panel will decide whether to publish them as attractive TNI long-reads.
+Upon submission, TNI's editorial panel will decide whether to publish them as attractive TNI long-reads on our website longreads.tni.org.

 3. The approved essays will go through a final round of revisions based on feedback by TNI's Editorial Panel, and subject to final copyedit and will be published on longreads.tni.org.
 A small number will also be published on ROAR and/or other syndicated outlets.

-4. Essays that aren't approved for publication on tni.org may be considered for publication as a PDF.
+4. Essays that aren't approved for publication as a featured long-read may be considered for publication as a PDF.

 Instructions for submission

-Pitches may be emailed to stateofpower AT tni.org at any time between August 2019 and February 2020.
+Pitches may be emailed to futurelabs AT tni.org

 - Pitches/essays must address technology from a critical progressive perspective, seeking to provide useful knowledge and analysis for movements engaged in the struggle for social and environmental justice